standard-group/mesa-client/README.md

 > Why you choose Tauri?

-Tauri offers almos the same functionality as Electron, but with a more modern, faster and low-memory eater.
+Tauri offers almost the same functionality as Electron, but with a more modern, faster and low-memory eater.
 It also has a better developer experience, as it is written in Rust and uses the WebView2 API for rendering.

 ## Getting Started